Tree Assessment, Pruning or Maintenance

 If the tree is directly interfering with power lines or street lights or represents a safety hazard, please contact Wyndham City on 1300 023 411 to report your request.
 Our contact centre is open 24 hours a day, including public holidays.

-Tree assessment or maintenance
+Tree assessment, pruning or maintenance

-Council is responsible for maintaining street trees, park trees, and trees on nature strips.
+Wyndham City is responsible for maintaining street trees, park trees, and trees on nature strips.
 This includes:

-- Vegetation clearance near electrical lines
+- Tree pruning near power lines

-- Watering requests for Council trees
+- Watering requests for Wyndham City trees

 Tree vandalism